Slow the flow of impoverished refugees to Fargo, ND say county commissioners

 By the way, the parent organization of LSS North Dakota is 95% federally funded.

 This entry was posted on September 11, 2016 at 6:46 am and is filed under Changing the way we live, Colonization, Community destabilization, Pockets of Resistance, Refugee Resettlement Program, Resettlement cities, Taxpayer goodies, Who is going where.
 Tagged: Lutheran Social Services, North Dakota.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.